rosannawubs/starter-lab06/readme.rst

 ######################################
-Lab 7 Starter Project - XML Processing
+Lab 6 Starter Project - XML Constraints
 ######################################

-This is the starter project for Comp4711 Tutorial/Lab 7.
+This is the starter project for Comp4711 Tutorial XML01.

 **************
 Intended Usage